-Black RVers, a new but growing community for nomadic black people who full-time, part-time and enjoy the RV life style in all types of RVs for all types of adventures.
+Black RVers, a new but growing community for nomadic black people who full-time or part-time.
+Enjoy the RV life style in all types of RVs for all types of adventures.

-Black People Camp Too, seeks to connect like minded Black Campers to share experiences good or bad, suggest great places to go and not so great places.
-Currently over 3,000 members are asking questions, sharing pictures of RV destinations and creating nomadic friendships across the country.
+Black People Camp Too, seeks to connect like minded Black Campers to share experiences good or bad.
+Suggest great places to go and not so great places.
+Currently over 3,000 members are asking questions and sharing pictures of RV destinations.
+Create nomadic friendships across the country.

 African-American’s That RV & Camp (AARVC), a group with over 2,300 members sharing information and experiences in the RV lifestyle.

-If you are a person of color, don’t keep your love for the outdoors all to yourself.
-Share your story to inspire people of color to get outside.
-Comment below and tell us about your favorite POC clubs, groups and experiences camping in the U.S. We want to hear about it.
+Are you are a person of color?
+Please don’t keep your love for the outdoors all to yourself.
+It’s time to your story.
+Inspire people of color to get outside.
+Comment below and tell us about your favorite POC clubs, groups and camping tips.
+We want to hear about it.